pantomax/hassio-addons/broadlink_s1c/README.md

 3. Edit "s1c.py" adding your mosquitto address, port, user and  password.
 Then add your S1C IP Address and Mac Address.

-4. Start the addon (it takes also 10 minutes to start, don't worry) and eventually reboot the hass.io if the addon starts giving you strange readings.
+4. Start the addon (it takes also 10 minutes to start, don't worry) and eventually reboot the raspberry pi (hassio host reboot) if the addon starts giving you strange readings.